GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 - If we want these pods to have that label, we need to edit the daemon set spec

-- We can do that with e.g. `kubectl edit daemonset rng`
+- We can do that with e.g. `kubectl edit daemonset test`

 ---